dduan/Pathos/Documentation/UserGuide.md

 Pathos includes enough APIs to for writing a typical file manager application.
 Or, if you prefer, "coreutils" on Unix systems.
 One can perform the basic [CRUD][] actions on files, directories, symlinks, etc. There's also conveniences such as `glob` with support for recursive patterns, analysis for the file extensions...
-Pathos should meet most applications's needs for interacting with the file system.
+Pathos should meet most applications' needs for interacting with the file system.
 Its API selection is comparable to Python's `os.path`.

 ## A brief tour